stennety/mywebsite/about.md

 ---
-Title: About Me
+title: About Me
-Description: Paul Fosters portfolio of professional web career and product design degree work.
+description: Paul Fosters portfolio of professional web career and product design degree work.
 I have nearly 4 years commercial front-end web design experience for some well known brands.
 ---

 My name is Paul Foster, this site is collection of my professional career and product design degree work.
 I have nearly 4 years commercial front-end web design experience for some well known high-street and online brands.
 I have produced ads, content hubs, microsites and mailshots with millions of views.
 Paul invites you to [connect him with a role](/cv/) in your web team.